-As evidenced by the data provided by FMCSA, the State identifies at least 85 percent of carriers operating under a Federal OOS order during roadside enforcement activities and will not establish a specific reduction goal.
+As evidenced by the data provided by FMCSA, the State identifies at least 85 percent of carriers operating under a Federal IH or UNSAT/UNFIT OOS order during roadside enforcement activities and will not establish a specific reduction goal.
 However, the State will maintain effective enforcement of Federal OOS orders during roadside inspections and traffic enforcement activities.

-Enter your State's OOS Catch Rate percentage if below 85 percent: 50%
+Enter your State's OOS Catch Rate percentage if below 85 percent: